 A few years ago, hotels were applauded for simply announcing that they’d removed plastic straws from their bars, or were changing linen less frequently in the name of saving energy.
-In 2022, necessity has driven the quest for greener practices forward and token gestures will no longer suffice.
+Today, necessity has driven the quest for greener practices forward and token gestures will no longer suffice.
 But as we all strive to make more sustainable choices, how much of an issue is greenwashing?
 And how can you avoid it?
 We sought expert advice…

 Ecotourism Greenwashing: Is It A Problem?